siwaht/EchoSensei11/replit.md

 ## Overview

-VoiceAI Dashboard is a multi-tenant SaaS application that allows organizations to monitor their ElevenLabs voice AI agents.
-The platform follows a "Bring Your Own Key" (BYOK) model where clients securely connect their own ElevenLabs API credentials to monitor call logs, agent performance, and usage analytics.
+VoiceAI Dashboard is a white-label, multi-tenant SaaS platform for managing and monitoring voice AI agents.
+The platform follows a "Bring Your Own Key" (BYOK) model where clients securely connect their VoiceAI API credentials to monitor call logs, agent performance, and usage analytics.
 The application provides comprehensive dashboards for tracking voice agent interactions, billing information, and system integrations.
+While the platform is powered by advanced voice AI technology, it operates as a fully branded solution where customers interact with the VoiceAI brand without awareness of the underlying infrastructure.

 ### Recent Updates (August 19, 2025)
 - **Complete Mobile Responsiveness**: Implemented full mobile responsiveness across all application pages